 "Because of the script I built, our team finished reports two days faster each week.
 This let us focus on deeper analysis and improved our decision-making."

-I want to show that I can find ways to learn, even when things get tough.
-I talk about how I identified my knowledge gaps and the creative steps I took to fill them.
-Maybe I used free resources, joined online forums, or asked a mentor for advice.
+I show how I found ways to learn, and talk about how I identified my knowledge gaps and the creative steps I took to fill them.
+I want interviewers to see that I don’t give up easily.

 Template: